 Note the turntable (LP record player) Dyna-bolted to the wall so there was no vibrations through the floor and also the Auratone close-field audio monitors on their little home-made stands with painted paver brick bases.

 Unfortunately, there are no actual photos of the amazing, cosy recording space.
-It was about a 3 metres square room first lined with cardboard egg cartons, then hanging carpets mounted from tracks on the walls and false ceiling cross rafters with drooping carpet curls, leaving air gaps to trap the sound, and about 6 layers of carpet and under felt on the reinforced floor.
+It was about a 4 metres square room first lined with cardboard egg cartons (stuck to the walls), then hanging carpets mounted from tracks on the walls and false ceiling cross-rafters with drooping carpet curls, leaving air gaps to trap the sound, and about 6 layers of carpet and underfelt on the reinforced floor.
 In the window alcoves they made custom-fit, folded under felt blocks that jammed into the deep window frame plus mounted on the outside of the door - was a single bed mattress.
 All that was collected from road side clean-ups!

 These are the only two photos involving the actual padded, soundproof recording space.

 Paul also built the 'spring reverb' unit from a kit, housed in a chipboard box that sat in the corner of the room.
 All the cables, plugs and the patch-bay were made-up by hand by them.

 Note - the keyboards are on very fancy ironing boards, yes, also picked up from local roadside clean-ups!

 In the lower edge of the image is Ichabod Mudd sub-mixer and then the Tapco in the foreground.